 By the time Daniel arrived at the gas station the next morning the car with the Nevada plates was gone, retrieved, the boss explained, by three “pea-brained hippies.”

 “Praise the Lord,” he sighed.
 Marcia must have convinced them to flee the city of broken glass and backed up sewers where the only people who seemed to make any sense, whirled and chanted until they fell into a stupor.
-He imagined them telling their adventures to mortified parents; gutters filled with piss and vomit, buildings where the unspeakable things happened on an hourly basis.
-It was a vile place, New York City.
-The girls would never return.
-He was sure.
+He imagined them telling their adventures to mortified parents; the gutters filled with piss and vomit; the creatures who tried to draw them into the shadows.

 Alas like all moments too good to be true, this one wouldn’t last.
 Exiting the deli were two of the girls he thought he’d saved, Venus and young Eleanor (he couldn’t recall their real names).
-Big, guileless grins on their faces as they squealed in delight, “Daniel!”
+Big, guileless grins on their faces as they greeted him in delight, “Daniel!”

 “What are you girls still doing here?
 I thought you were leaving.”

-Now he knew why winter had come early.
-He knew why frantic birds had begun flying into the windows at the station, why the rain was not refreshing, why the stillness of deserted streets crawled into his blood stream as even the most hoary of winos whispered more and more of the ghost ships.
-Martin had returned.
+Now Daniel knew why winter had come early.
+Why frantic birds had begun flying into the windows at the station, why the rain was not refreshing, and why the winos warned of crueler ghost ships roaming the deserted streets in search of fresh recruits.

-“You look really strange, Daniel. my God.
+“You look really strange, Daniel.
 Is Fiona in danger?”